isomerpages/nyp-sirs/_digital-programmes/5w-social-media-crisis-management.md

 industry.
 Ryan is always known to lead industry trends and thus provides his clients with a constant competitive advantage.
-Many of his proprietary digital frameworks and methodologies on digital transformation are adopted by leading institutions and organizations.
+Many of his proprietary digital frameworks and methodologies on digital transformation are adopted by leading institutions and organizations.</p>

-Currently, he provides strategic counsel and advisory to senior management teams of leading global brands, and is constantly sought to train marketing professionals and their teams.
+<p>Currently, he provides strategic counsel and advisory to senior management teams
+of leading global brands, and is constantly sought to train marketing professionals and their teams.
 He has trained over 3,000 marketing professionals across the ASEAN region to date and is also actively lecturing at tertiary institutions.</p>